xtfocus/my-notes/content/Dog Vault Example/Hugo_Obsidian_Starter.md

 obsidian-export content/posts content/posts
 ```

 Your links should be functional now.
+A demo is in [[dog]]

 # What's next
 Your site is able to render text and link properly.
 But you might want to use a more advanced theme like [hugo-coder](https://github.com/luizdepra/hugo-coder/tree/main).
 You might also want to custom `layouts` furthermore.
 Go find out how to do that.

 You might also want to showcase your graphview.
-Check out [Quartz](https://quartz.jzhao.xyz/)
+Check out [Quartz](https://quartz.jzhao.xyz/).
+Quarzt also negates the need for link converters tool.

 Finally, you may want to publish your site.
 Hugo has documentation on several hosting manners, Github pages are also [included](https://gohugo.io/hosting-and-deployment/hosting-on-github/)